 A 2019 Canadian study from Alberta comparing amputations statistics in Calgary (where podiatric care was provided) to Edmonton (where podiatric care was not provided) found that the Calgary area had both significantly lower major amputation rates (45%).
-Calgary patients still experienced amputations, but they were relatively minor (such a toe) in comparison to Alberta.
+Calgary patients still experienced amputations, but more were relatively minor (such a toe) in comparison to Edmonton.

 Basiri R, Haverstock BD, Petrasek PF Manji K Reduction in Diabetes-Related Major Amputation Rates After Implementation of a Multidisciplinary Model: An Evaluation in Alberta, Canada J Am Podiatr Med Assoc November 01 2019 https://doi.org/10.7547/19-137

 A 2018 Canadian study from Quebec compared the effect of podiatric medical care on diabetic foot ulcer patients (N=67).
 Before podiatric care was implemented, 27.3% of ulcers resolved in an average of 44.6 weeks.
 After podiatrists were integrated into patient care, 73.2% of DFUs healed in an average of 19.8 weeks.